frijjoasis/ai_turbulence_methods/README.md

 If not set differently, the outputs of the evaluation will be saved in the working directory in the folder `evaluation_output`.

+## Citation
+If you use this code or data in your research, please cite the following:

+@article{comparison2024,
+  title={Comparison of generative learning methods for turbulence modeling}, author={Drygala, Claudia and Ross, Edmund and di Mare, Francesca and Gottschalk, Hanno}, journal={arXiv preprint arXiv:2411.16417}, year={2024}
+}

+## Contact
+For questions, suggestions, or collaborations, feel free to reach out: {drygala, ross}@math.tu-berlin.de